standardco/handbook/communication.md

 If you have a "how" or "why" question for someone, hop onto skype and do a meeting.
 The rule here is it has to be a video meeting.
 No voice only meetings.

 #### Monday Meetings
+Every monday we'll kick off with a staff meeting where we set the objectives for the week.
+In this meeting prepare to discuss what you're going to accomplish and what may be blocking you.
+Make sure the [Standard Code Masterlist](https://www.standardco.de/projects) is up to date!

 #### Friday Meetings
+On Fridays we have more of an announcement / cool stuff going on / biz development / look at all these cool stats! type of meeting.

 ## Tools (things to facilitate communication)

 **Slack** -- it ain't no surprise that we're huge fans.
 Keep doing what you're doing.

-**Video Chat** -- as of the writingof this page (12/21/2017) we're going to keep using Skype as the video chat of choice.
+**Video Chat** -- as of the writing of this page (12/21/2017) we're going to keep using Skype as the video chat of choice.
 However, there are a few other tools we're experimenting with.
 More to come!

 **Arrived In** -- still looking at this but it's a tool that simulates have a "room" or "office" that people can knock on

+**Masterlist** -- an internal tool we use in lieu of a standup meeting.
+Add projects / tasks to the list and update everyday before you go home.
+In the mornings [Gerald](https://www.standardco.de/gerald) will send a slack message to the #daily_updates channel with everyone's update